terriko/pyknit/documentation/SleeveDecreases.md

 ![Sweater Swatch: Rows](swatch-rows.png)
 ![Sweater Swatch: Stitches](swatch-stitches.png)

-The original sweater pattern was 24 stitches and 18 rows for a 4x4inch swatch, but my row count didn't line up, so I know I'm going to be doing something different than the original pattern.
+The original sweater pattern was 24 stitches and 18 rows for a 4x4 inch swatch, but my row count didn't line up, so I know I'm going to be doing something different than the original pattern.
 Let's import what I've got into a swatch.